 Here at the EndpointName, you will input the name of migration endpoint, and at Value, you will input the desired value for concurrent migration.

 The concurrent value (MaxConcurrentMigration) creates a limit for the total number of mailboxes you can migrate in the migration batch.
 Because of such complex settings, it is evident that Exchange to Office 365 migrations are complex.
-However, if you like to have a more controlled migration, you can use the Kernel Office 365 Migration.
-This Office 365 migration tool allows you to conduct a migration without any hassles.
+However, if you like to have a more controlled migration, you can use the Kernel Office 365 migration.
+This tool allows you to conduct a migration without any hassles.
 You just need to select a source Exchange and destination Exchange Online account, provide credentials, and apply proper filters.
 You can execute the migration immediately or schedule it at your convenience.